h15200/notes/go.md

 ### switch statements

-- each case breaks, so there are no fall-throughs by default
+- each case breaks, so there are no fall through by default

 ```
 switch num := rand.Intn(100); num {